e2o/vue-element-query/README.md

 VueJS mixin plugin for creating element size queries in components.

+_How does this library function under the hood?_

+This plugin uses the [ResizeObserver API](https://wicg.github.io/ResizeObserver/) to observe element sizing changes.
+As ResizeObserver is [not widely supported yet](https://caniuse.com/#feat=resizeobserver), we make use of this [ponyfill](https://www.npmjs.com/package/resize-observer-polyfill) to

 _How is this different than the other libraries out there?_

 This plugin gives each component it's own sizing queries and active breakpoint state.
 [Other](https://github.com/scaccogatto/vue-viewports) [libraries](https://github.com/reinerBa/Vue-Responsive) [use](https://github.com/drenglish/vue-match-media) [the](https://github.com/jofftiquez/vue-media-query-mixin) [window](https://github.com/apertureless/vue-breakpoints) [size](https://github.com/AlexandreBonaventure/vue-mq) [to determine](https://github.com/SeregPie/VueResizeSensor) [breakpoints](https://github.com/adi518/vue-breakpoint-component).
 This is less powerful because each component should be able to define it's own behaviour without being aware of the components around it.
 And that's exactly what this plugin brings to you.